 What are the goals of a Tree Management Bylaw?

 A tree management bylaw will set expectations for retaining trees, replanting or paying cash-in-lieu to plant trees elsewhere on public land such as local parks, when trees are removed.
 The District of Sooke is consulting with the public in the preparation of a tree management bylaw.

 A tree management bylaw would not prevent the removal of dead, dying, or hazardous trees.

 What are the next steps in this process of preparing and implementing a Tree Management Bylaw?

-I have completed the survey and have additional comments, where do I send them?
+I have additional comments on a tree management bylaw, where do I send them?

 Please email email@example.com.
 Comments received will be considered in the bylaw draft.
 Please stay tuned for opportunities to provide input on the draft bylaw, once available.